janprunk/emacs.si/index.md

 # Welcome to Emacs Slovenia

 ## About Emacs Slovenia
 We are Emacs enthusiasts from Slovenia.
-We meet online on [freenode](http://www.freenode.net) [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) network.
+You can join our [FSFE Group Slovenia mailing list](https://lists.fsfe.org/mailman/listinfo/fsfe-si).
+We also meet online on [freenode](http://www.freenode.net) [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) network.
 You can chat with us, by joining the server irc.freenode.net and channel [#emacs.si](https://webchat.freenode.net/#emacs.si)

 ## 6 February 2021 (remote) Meetup
 Our next meetup will be on Saturday, 6 February 2021 at 18:00 CET.
 Our virtual meetings happen every first Saturday at 18:00 CET on [freenode](http://www.freenode.net) [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) network.
 You can chat with us when being connected to server irc.freenode.net in channel [#emacs.si](https://webchat.freenode.net/#emacs.si)